-This profile page includes information about: Community Support Work, Family Service Work, Life Skills Coaching, Disability Support Work and Addictions Work.
-See the right menu for links to: Youth Worker, Volunteer Manager.
+This profile page includes information about: Community Support Workers, Family Service Workers, Addictions Workers, Life Skills Coaches and Disability Support Workers.
+See the right menu for links to: Youth Worker, Volunteer Coordinator.

 Find detailed information about the occupation, incl. typical duties and working conditions, in the links below:

 The Academic Calendar & Catalogue outlines program admission and course requirements.
 Use the left menu to navigate to a specific faculty and program.
 To determine which degree path suits your unique occupational goals, speak with a Career Consultant.
 For support with course registration and academic issues, speak with an Academic Advisor.

 Visit U of M's faculty and department homepage to learn about program application deadlines and processes, as well as additional in-house resources and opportunities.

 Labour market information informs users of supply and demand for specific occupations and sectors.
 It includes such things as salary and job outlook information.
 These resources support informed career decision making and job search efforts.

 Professional associations may organize events and provide directories, job postings, career and labour market information.
 Student membership opportunities may also be available: engage, learn and network!